albie-b/bookmark/README.md

  user stories:

- As a time pressed user
+ As a user
+ So I can use bookmarks to save time
  I want to see a list of bookmarks

  As a user
  So I can store bookmark data for later retrieval
  I want to add a bookmark to Bookmark Manager

+ As a user
+ So I can remove my bookmark from Bookmark Manager
+ I want to delete a bookmark